Clubs & Organizations

 H.O.S.A.
 (Health Occupations Students of America

-The Sachse Senior involved in H.O.S.A. must comply with the following requirements and pay the fee for the cord, in order to receive a cord from H.O.S.A.
-The student must:
+In order to receive a cord from HOSA, the Sachse Senior must comply with the following requirements and pay the fee for the cord.

-- Be an active HOSA member for two years*
+Be an active HOSA member for at least two years

-- Must complete 10 study hours for competition (which is separate from the volunteer hours) by December 2nd. **
+Must complete 10 study hours for competition (which is separate from the volunteer hours) by the designated deadline

 HOSA officers